Is It Chemistry, Or Is It Love?

 Strong emotional reactions like those that come when we feel mesmerized by someone’s presence, scientists say, come thanks to our brain’s ability to store unpleasant memories of problems past.
 Because our brain stores and values unpleasant memories to protect us, these memories are more easily activated.

-But here's the thing: If the people you spent your time around in childhood represent the kind of person (in terms of personality, values, and responses to conflict) that you really want in a romantic partner, then that person would be a match.
+But here's the thing: If the people you spent your time around in childhood represent the kind of person (in terms of personality, values, and responses to conflict) that you really want in a romantic partner, then that person would be a good match.
 But more often than not, that’s not the case (it’s the rare lucky person that consciously says, “I want to marry someone like my mom/dad”) and the person we notice incredible chemistry with ends up being quite the opposite of a great match.

 In fact, most people would say that the last thing they want is someone who resembles their mother, father, or primary caregiver, yet there they are, mesmerized by someone who is similar to these very people in some way.
 Because when that rush of feel-good chemicals kicks in, well, your critical thinking takes a back seat.
 Suddenly, you're overlooking their less, completely missing the potential for unhealthy patterns to emerge own the road, and turning what could be a growing, balanced interest into an overwhelming infatuation.